-Our Florida Attorneys Defend Clients Accused of Domestic Violence
+Our Attorneys Defend Floridians Accused of Domestic Violence in Tavares, Clermont and Inverness

 Seeking justice in domestic battery and protective order proceedings